xpromx/laravel-graphql/README.md

 # Query Arguments
 these are the filters you can apply automatically for your Queries.
-In order to use the filters you have to register the types in your graphql.php config.
+In order to use advance filters you have to register the types in your graphql.php config.

 ```php